kendallw763/Secure-Coding/README.md

 ![image](https://github.com/user-attachments/assets/56cc96af-ed2c-436e-90a8-9d24dcb3911d)

-Numeric Overflow **[Note There is no such file within this code base for this example] -
+Numeric Overflow **[Note There is no such file within this code base for this example] - This happens when hackers intentionally input numbers that are higher than the required maximum value of integers within text fields.

 ![image](https://github.com/user-attachments/assets/5fbf3e48-a105-4479-acb2-332b6710cba4)